Other forms: culminating; culminated; culminates

 The verb culminate is used to describe a high point or a climactic stage in a process.
 For example, the goal of a Major League baseball team is to have their season culminate in a World Series victory.

-The word culminate derives from the Latin word culminatus, the past participle of culminare, which means "to top, to crown."
-Don’t be afraid of the Latin: it’s on your side.
-Knowing the Latin origin can help you remember the meaning of culminate.
-Use culminate when you are referring to a crowning moment or a final conclusion: “I want my experiments combining strawberry jam with burnt toast to culminate in a Nobel Prize in Chemistry.”
+The word culminate derives from the Latin word culminatus, the past participle of culminare, which means "to top or crown."
+Use culminate when you are referring to a crowning moment or a final conclusion: “I want my experiments combining strawberry jam with burnt toast to culminate in a Nobel Prize in Chemistry — or at least a lucrative contract with a major food supplier.”